Retire Before Dad

 • 5-Year Dividend Growth Rate (DGR)

-These are seven valuation measures I use in my own investing.
+These are eight valuation measures I use in my own investing.

 If you have any suggestions for additional metrics, please write them in the comments section.
 Data that is N/A, negative, or unavailable is scored as zero.

-The table and calculations are done with a Google Sheet, utilizing the GOOGLEFINANCE function for the stock price and IMPORTHTML function connecting to Finviz for most other fields.
+The table and calculations are done with a Google Sheet, utilizing the GOOGLEFINANCE function and the SheetsFinance add-on.
 I get the dividend growth rate (5-YR DGR) from the Dividend Radar CCC spreadsheet.

 The S&P Dividend Aristocrats Stocks List is a group of companies that have paid and increased dividends for 25 years or more.
 Income investors favor Dividend Aristocrats because the companies are solid long-term holdings with predictable, safe, and growing dividend payments.